Graiseley Electric Vehicles: Preservation

 There are at least three Graiseley vehicles still in existence.
-The first is a 1950 built Model 90, originally supplied to groceries shop A.G.Braddon of Sidcup and is currently under restoration at the Black Country Living Museum in Dudley.
+The first is a 1950 built Model 90, originally supplied to groceries shop A.G.Braddon of Sidcup and restored to full working condition in 2023 at the Black Country Living Museum in Dudley.
 The second is a 1951/52 Model 90 which was supplied to United Dairies in London and carried the registration number XMP 457.
 In the early 1960s, when United Dairies were scrapping PCVs in favour of ride-on milk floats, this one was overhauled and repainted, to be transferred to a cheese manufactory at Swepstone, Leicestershire run by Wilts United Dairies.
 It was used for internal transport within the facility until its closure in 1975.
 The works manager, Walter Grewcock, bought it and parked it in his garden, where it rested until 2001, when his son donated it to The Transport Museum, Wythall.
 It was moved to the museum in January 2002, and was put on display in June 2006 after a thorough restoration.
 The third is a PCV float which is on display at the Atwell-Wilson Motor Museum, Calne, Wiltshire.
 It was owned by Calne Dairies and carries the registration number OPP 886.
 The registration number indicates that it was first registered between July 1951 and July 1952 in Buckinghamshire.